 Your child has been diagnosed with celiac disease.
 Now what?

 The only treatment for celiac disease is a 100% gluten-free diet, and it must be followed for life.
-It is best to transition your child to a gluten-free diet as soon as possible.
+It is best to transition your child to a gluten-free diet as soon as possible after diagnosis.
 The sooner your child is gluten-free, the sooner he or she will stop suffering and start healing.

 Each child reacts to the gluten-free diet differently.
 Some see improvement within a few days; other take months before symptoms subside.
 The important thing is to maintain a 100% gluten-free diet at all times.